hakanmerdan/EEEBalanceBug/README.md

 ## Getting started
 				.
-### EEEBug Expansion Kit
+### Balancing Robot (EEESegway) Kit

-Your EEEBug has been designed to support modification for work on this project.
+Your EEESegway has been designed to support modification for work on this project.
 The Orangepip will be replaced with an ARM-based microcontroller platform with a WiFi module, but you can continue to develop code using the Arduino framework and IDE.
 The central PCB has connections for a motor driver module, which will simplify the challenge of steering and reversing your rover.

+#### Robot Hardware

+-	FPGA board (FPGA Max DE-10 lite)
+-	Camera
+-	WiFi microcontroller (ESP32)
+-	Battery Pack
+-	Inertial measurement unit (MPU6050)
+-	Stepper motors and drivers (NEMA-17 Stepper motor and A4988 Stepper Motor Drivers)

+#### Connection and Structural Elements

+-	3D printed chassis and mounting sockets, parts.
+-	Screws, nuts, spacers

 ### Sensing
 You should use the outcome of your lab experiments to develop ideas for making sensors and analogue interfaces to detect the signals.
 The EEEBug experiment showed you an example of an optical sensor.